CIVICS

 CIVICS: Comprehending internet voting impact on open government: An international comparative study

 This project aims to recognise the impact of internet voting on open government in international comparative perspective.
-This project has received funding from the European Union’s Horizon 2020 research and innovation programme.

 Lead Researcher: Dmytro Khutkyy, Research Fellow in Digital Governance, University of Tartu,